Pr0t0ns/Kasada-Reverse/README.md

 # Kasada-Reverse
-# Pay-per use PerimeterX service is coming soon to https://silentsolve.xyz #
+# Pay-per use Kasada service is now avaliable at https://silentsolve.xyz #

 For inquiries regarding the purchase of my complete Kasada Solution please feel free to reach out via Telegram.
 Contact details are provided below.